EmeraldSlash/RbxMouse/README.md

 - Accurate mouse delta is provided when MouseBehavior is not LockCenter.
 - A simple stack for managing multiple mouse icons.
 - Designed to work cross-platform and in many different contexts, able to manually fire mouse-related signals and listen to touch and gamepad/keyboard input.
+- Helpers for working with touch input and button presses.

 # Quick Reference

 ```
 -- Properties

 bool RbxMouse.Button1                      [readonly]